zachlatta/school/sophomore/world-history/notes/1-the-neolithic-revolution-and-the-birth-of-civilization.md

 # The Neolithic Revolution and the Birth of Civilization

 * **Neolithic Age** - New Stone Age.
-Period in the development of human technology beginning about 10,200 BC and ending between 4,500 and 2,000 BC.
+Period in the development of human technology beginning about 10,200 BCE and ending between 4,500 and 2,000 BCE.
 * Early man used tools to accomplish tasks.
   * One of many examples of this is using a fire-starting stick with the bloom stalk of a yucca plan to start a fire for warmth and meals.